Giant's Causeway, Northern Ireland. ©: robertprice877 / 123RF Stock Photo

 If July 12th falls on a weekend, the following Monday will be observed as a public holiday.

-Events on the day commemorate the Battle of the Boyne, fought on July 1st 1690 by King William of Orange against King James II.
+Events on this day commemorate the Battle of the Boyne, fought on July 1st 1690 by King William of Orange against King James II.
 The battle predates the switch to the Gregorian calendar in 1752, which is why it is now celebrated on July 12th.

-Before the battle even began, with the forces lined up on opposite banks of the Boyne, an early cannonball strike from James' artillery hit William on the shoulder.
+Before the battle even began, with the forces lined up on opposite banks of the River Boyne, an early cannonball strike from James' artillery hit William on the shoulder.
 A few inches either way and the whole history of Ireland may have been changed.
 As it was, the injury wasn't serious enough to stop William commanding his troops and winning the day.

 The victory of William and his Orangemen was seen as a key moment in the 'Glorious Revolution' when the Protestant (but not very English) William overthrew the Catholic James with the support of the English Parliamentarians.